Three Types of Roofing Systems

 - EPDM Rubber degrades and shrink causing seams and flashing to separate

-- The black surface absorbs harmful Ultraviolet rays and make the building heat up more than necessary
+- The black surface absorbs harmful Ultraviolet rays and makes the building heat up more than necessary

 Modified Bitumen was the most popular roofing system and seen on most buildings around the country.
 The skills involved in a Torch Down Rubber Roof Installation is more than that of an EPDM roofing system.
 A torch Down roof will always outlast an EPDM rubber roof.